• Sensory Processing Disorder Assessment

 We work with everyone, age 18 and older.

-If you choose SPD assessment with us, your assessor team will work with you
+If you choose SPD assessment with us, your assessor will work with you

-to through guided conversations and formal and informal tests and questionnaires.
+In a guided interview with formal and informal tests and questionnaires.

-We can’t diagnose SPD, no one can until it is recognized by the DSM-5, but we can identify or rule out sensory processing disorder (PSD) to give you answers.
+We can’t diagnose SPD, (no one can until it is recognized by the DSM) but we can identify or rule out sensory processing disorder (SPD) to give you answers.

 She will be happy to arrange for a free consultation.